temenostech/temenos-platform-documentation/docfx_project/home/techguides/environment-basic-operations.md

 - Allows to export and import an environment or a database through SFTP server.

-Clicking the 'Export Environment' button will generate a zip file on the sftp.temenos.cloud portal containing:
+Clicking the 'Export Environment' button will generate a zip file on the tcdSFTP.temenos.cloud portal containing:

    - all jar files deployed in T24 sandbox and the correspondent module.xml file;
    - the content of the default folder of T24;
-   - all war files deployed in the T24 sandbox and the jboss server log.
+   - all war files deployed in the T24 sandbox and the Jboss server log.

 ## Database section - available actions ##